oapicf/endoflife.date-api-clients/clients/r/generated/docs/DefaultApi.md

 # Single cycle details
 #
 # prepare function argument(s)
-var_product <- "product_example" # character | Product URL as per the canonical URL on the endofife.date website
+var_product <- "product_example" # character | Product URL as per the canonical URL on the endofife.date website.
 var_cycle <- "cycle_example" # character | Release Cycle for which the details must be fetched.
 Any slash character in the cycle name will be replaced with dashes.
 For example FreeBSD's releng/14.0 becomes releng-14.0.

 api_instance <- DefaultApi$new()